Part III: Kernel Services

 POSIX Thread

-POSIX Threads (pthread_t) represent a schedulable execution unit in QuantumRT.
+POSIX Threads (pthread_t) represent a schedulable execution unit.

 Each thread executes independently with its own stack and priority, managed by the scheduler.